 CBD Oil is extracted directly from the flower, stems and leaves of the hemp plant.
 Product labels do not always make it immediately clear if they contain CBD.
 Sometimes products which do contain CBD do not have CBD listed as an ingredient and in other cases CBD is listed as an ingredient when it is not there i.e. low-quality amazon oils.

 One of the reasons behind this is the ‘risk’ posed by CBD for businesses.
 Both in the USA and UK, CBD is seeing increasing regulation.
 Many payment companies, for example, will not process payments that are linked to CBD products as they deem CBD (and other cannabis derivates) high risk.
-Some companies therefore purposefully avoid using the term CBD in order to make their products appear safer to payment processors and regulatory bodies.
+Some companies therefore purposefully avoid using the term CBD in order to make their products appear less risky to payment processors and regulatory bodies.
 However, this is very underhanded and misleading for consumers.

 What is Hemp Extract?